Instagram Saves Are The Hot New Engagement Metric — Here’s Why

 Beauty brand @gotoskincare has done a great job at weaving tips and tricks into the Instagram feed.

 Their posts with beauty and skincare tips help users get to know their products and learn some skills along the way — it’s a perfect recipe for a saved post:

 While it’s relatively easy to see how many likes and comments a post receives, it’s a little harder to track saves.

 One way to do it is by looking at your Instagram Insights — under the Content tab, if you tap “See All” under Feed Posts, you can use the filter option to analyze your post-performance based on the number of saves it got:

 Or if you use Later to plan and schedule your Instagram feed, you can also use it to get detailed insights into your post performance!

 With Later’s Instagram Analytics, you can sort your profile’s post analytics by “saves” and see all of your top-performing content all in one place!

 Plus easily compare engagement rates, likes, comments, and impressions!

-Whether you’re looking to get more engagement on your post or earn a spot on the coveted Explore page, creating content that’s “saveable” helps.
+If you’re looking to get more engagement on your posts, creating content that’s “saveable” helps.

 Next time you’re planning your content strategy for your feed, think about incorporating a few of these top tips and you’ll soon see your engagement rates and your account grow!